IBD (Crohn’s & Colitis): Support for Inflammation, Digestion & Symptoms

 Understanding your personal triggers is key to reducing flare frequency and severity.

-However, while these treatments are often essential for controlling inflammation and improving symptoms, they don’t always address the full picture—including nutrient status, microbiome health, and lifestyle factors that can influence disease activity.
+However, while these treatments are often essential for controlling inflammation and improving symptoms, they may not optimize other areas affected by IBD —including nutrient status, microbiome health, and lifestyle factors that can influence disease activity.

 My Approach to Supporting IBD